 A bare repository, as the name implies, does not contain any working files that are used in Git.
 There are no sub-directories, no version control – just a bare template.
-On the other hand, a working directory contains all of the above – working files (and their altering history), sub-directories, etc. You could say that the two areas are opposite from each other.
+On the other hand, a working directory contains all of the above – working files (and their altering history), sub-directories, etc. You could say that the two areas are opposite of each other.

 Question 3: What’s the difference between a ‘fork’ and a ‘branch’?

 One of the very common Git interview questions, your potential employers might ask you to compare the two concepts, or to perhaps even just describe one of them.